JSON to Go Converter

 When JSON to Go Helps

 Most developers end up needing this when integrating with APIs.
 You send a request through Postman or curl, and the response comes back as JSON.
 Pasting it here gives you typed structs you can use immediately with encoding/json.
-For pulling out specific values from large responses, the JSON Path tool works well alongside this.
+For pulling out specific values from large responses, jq works well from the command line.

 Config files are another common case.
 A config.json or settings.json with nested objects often needs a Go struct for type-safe access.
 If you need to merge two JSON files first, there's a separate JSON Merge tool for that.